kubernetes-sigs/azuredisk-csi-driver/docs/design-v2.md

-# Azure Disk CSI Driver V2 (Project Mandalay)
+# Azure Disk CSI Driver V2

-Project Mandalay enhances the Azure Disk CSI Driver to improve scalability and reduce pod failover latency.
+Azure Disk CSI Driver V2 improves scalability and reduces pod failover latency.
 It uses shared disks to provision attachment replicas on multiple cluster nodes and integrates with the pod scheduler to ensure a node with a attachment replica is chosen on pod failover.